-The neurotransmitter pattern of reduced dopamine and noradrenaline, and increased serotonin can contribute to cancer related psychosis.
-This neurotransmitter pattern is common to neoplasms (CNS astrocytomas and NHL) and schizophrenia (paper under publication).
+The neurotransmitter pattern of reduced dopamine and noradrenaline, and increased serotonin can contribute to cancer related psychosis. neurotransmitter pattern is common to multiple myeloma and schizophrenia.
 A schizoid state of mind can predispose the patients to the development of neoplasms.
 Alteration in natural killer cell activity has been reported in psychiatric disorders.
-Serotonin and acetyl choline promote cell proliferation and dedifferentiation by inhibiting denyl cyclase or by activating phospholipase-C (PLC).
+Serotonin and acetyl choline promote cell proliferation and dedifferentiation by inhibiting adenyl cyclase or by activating phospholipase-C (PLC).
 Nicotine by binding to the nicotinic receptor promotes cholinergic transmission.
 Dopamine and noradrenaline elevate cyclic AMP levels and inhibit cell proliferation and differentiation.
 Increased quinolinic acid can lead to cancer related cachexia.
-Serotonin dopamine and noradrenaline receptors have been demonstrated is increased with the corresponding reduction in dopamine and noradrenaline in the brainstem monoaminergic nuclei.
-Thus elevated serotonin and reduced noradrenaline and dopamine can contribute to the immune activation and immunoproliferation in non-Hodgkin's lymphoma.
-Decreased morphine levels can lead to the increased metastatic property of tumours as morphine has a suppressing effect on tumour metastasis and tumour growth.
+Serotonin, dopamine and noradrenaline receptors have been demonstrated in the lymphocytes.
+It has been reported that during immune activation serotonin is increased with the corresponding reduction dopamine and noradrenaline in the brainstem monoaminergic nuclei.
+Thus elevated serotonin and reduced noradrenaline and dopamine can contribute to the immune activation ad immunoproliferation in multiple myeloma.
+Decreased morphine levels can lead to increased metastatic property of tumours as morphine has a suppressing effect on tumour metastasis and tumour growth.

 In the presence of hypomagnesemia, the magnesium block on the NMDA receptor is removed leading to NMDA excitotoxicity.
 The increased presynaptic neuronal calcium can produce cyclic AMP dependent phosphorylation of synapsins resulting in increased neurotransmitter release into the synaptic junction and vesicular recycling.
 Increased intracellular calcium in the post synaptic neuron can also activate the calcium dependent NMDA signal transduction.
 The plasma membrane neurotransmitter transporter (on the surface of the glial cell and presynaptic neuron) is coupled to a sodium gradient which is disrupted by the inhibition of Na+-K+ ATPase, resulting in decreased clearance of glutamate by presynaptic and glial uptake at the end of synaptic transmission.
 By these mechanisms, inhibition of Na+-K+ ATPase can promote glutamatergic transmission.
 The elevated levels of quinolinic acid and serotonin can also contribute to NMDA excitotoxicity.
 Quinolinic acid and serotonin are positive modulators of the NMDA receptor.
+Glutamate excitotoxicity has been implicated in the pathogenesis of neuronal degeneration.
+This could explain the increased incidence of paraneoplastic motor neuron disease in multiple myeloma.
 Increased glutamatergic transmission resulting in excitotoxicity has been implicated in cellular proliferation.
 Excitatory amino acids like glutamate can act as trophic factors and promote cellular proliferations.